Welcome to the Ski-Lifts Blog……

 You’ll be amazed by the diversity of things going on and activities to do once you get out here!

-Ski-Lifts run as normal throughout the summer months, so you can still book your transfers through us to all of the destinations that we offer in the winter, which this year topped 260 different ski resorts!!
+Ski-Lifts run as normal throughout the summer months with transfers from Geneva and other airports, so you can still book your transfers through us to all of the destinations that we offer in the winter, which this year topped 260 different ski resorts!!

 If you can’t be tempted to the mountains for your summer holiday then we’d also like to make you aware of our sister website, VaVroom.com which offers airport transfers to other destinations throughout Europe.